 Right now, this is how I feel about the catalogue:

-That moment when you’re packing to move house and all of a sudden your life feels like a STUFF EXPLOSION, and you know things have to get worse before they get better, but you can’t even remember a time before the STUFF and can’t imagine a time when it will ever be tidy.
-And then, you pick up a shoe and put it in a bag along with the other shoe, and put the shoes in an empty box, pick up a pen and write ‘shoes’ on the side, and see a small patch of bare floor showing through like blue sky on a rainy day.
-‘Maybe,’ you think to yourself, ‘just maybe, I can do this, one box at a time.’
+…that moment when you’re packing to move house and all of a sudden your life feels like a STUFF EXPLOSION, and you know things have to get worse before they get better, but you can’t even remember a time before the STUFF and can’t imagine a time when it will ever be tidy.
+And then, you pick up a shoe and put it in a box along with the other shoe, pick up a pen and write ‘shoes’ on the side, and see a small patch of bare floor showing through like blue sky on a rainy day.
+‘Maybe,’ you think to yourself, ‘just maybe, I can do this, one box at a time…’

-(Incidentally, this is also an accurate description of my life right now, in the middle of moving from 20 miles South of my workplace to 30 miles North of it.)
+(Incidentally, this is also an accurate description of my life right now, in the middle of moving from 18 miles south of my workplace to 32 miles north of it.)

 And yet… sitting in our cold office, gazing wistfully out at the beautiful gardens… there is a unique kind of joy in arranging records and gradually seeing the structure of a C19th business emerging.
-I’ve learned about things I never knew were fascinating, like the wonderful letterheaded papers of fin-de-siècle industries, and the rising tide of legislation in the workplace (which, coming from a coal-mining and steel-working family, I see as A Good Thing).
+I’ve learned about things I never knew were fascinating, like the wonderful letterheaded papers of fin-de-siècle industries, and the rising tide of legislation in the workplace (which, coming from a coal-mining and steel-working family, I can’t help seeing A Good Thing – long live red tape).
 The lives and stories of hundreds, maybe thousands of people can be glimpsed through the contents of these records: special dispensation for children to leave school and start earning, compensation paid to workers injured by machines, a scrap of graph paper from the Great Depression with stark calculations of the profit margin, the many wonderful ways Victorian businessmen could wind each other up in formal correspondence…

 But, for now, I’d better figure out where on earth this painting came from.